How to Advertise on Google Maps

 For more details on how to do that, here is a support link from Google.

-Always remember to optimize the keywords you use in your ads.
+Always remember to optimize the keywords you use in your ads by keeping track of what potential customers in your area are searching for.

 Use a mix of both general and specific keywords.
 Google recommends using 5-20 keywords per ad group.